 Canal Street, we meet again.
 This time, I am no longer a naive 14-year old paying in full for tacky souvenirs without question, but a fully-matured woman, armed with 9 Argentinos who can barter with their eyes close, while playing limbo, seeing how low they can go with the prices.

 It was more aggressive on the classic shopping street than I had remembered.
 You gaze at a keychain a second too long, and a shopkeeper slithers behind you, bobbing their head up and down intensely, “you like?
 8 for $10, special price for you.”
 You give a quick thanks, and as his gaze burns a hole in your back, you decide to move on, since there are tons of other stores that sell these trinkets and you just want to shop in peace, gosh darnit.
 That is, until an aggressive “Excuse me miss!
-Excuse me!” rings in your ear and shoots down your spine, and you turn around to face the shopkeeper, sweaty and spitting out, “10!
+Excuse me!” rings in your ear and the hair on your neck raises, and you turn around to face the shopkeeper, sweaty and spitting out, “10!
 10 keychains for $10!”

 I walked into the next store to find my Argentinos shoving souvenirs in bags without a second glance, others bargaining hard for fake MK bags, and the rest doing the math with the shopkeepers.
 I was impressed; most Canal Street shop owners spoke fluent Spanish, which enabled them to make a huge sale that day.
 I watched Mama Fuse bargain down a fake designer bag from $35 to $20, and Lucas got me a free pair of NYC PJ pants because he threw it in the offer as his parents were buying 4 pairs.

-Oh, and then just because, Lucas’s family bought a samurai sword from Chinatown.
+Oh, and then just because, Lucas’s brother bought a Samurai sword from Chinatown.
+K.

 Living the American Dream of ~Fast Food~